Tours for 2020 & 2021

-Birders Rest travelling Far & Wide in 2020
+Birders Rest Far and Wide offers the following:

 This is a new idea for the most adventurous of you, a location not (as far as I know) offered by the major tour companies.
 Full details are on the sheet attached.
 I have taken over the organising of this from Hugh Buck who sadly passed away in April.
 If what you read appeals to you, I have a list of the speciality birds and a full list of mammals of the area.
 This is just a one-location, 8-day trip so could link up with 1 or 2 other destinations, perhaps Kenya, as we will pass through Nairobi.
 Hugh had some interested people when dates were provisionally set both in 2017 and in 2018.